sergiorico/backend/docs/api.rst

    :type entry: int

    :statuscode 200: ok, entry is rejected
    :statuscode 400: entry is not an int
    :statuscode 401: user is not logged in
    :statuscode 403: user is not an admin
+   :statuscode 404: no such entry exists

+.. http:post:: /v1/admin/delete-user

+   Delete a user with a given email

+   :param email: email of the user to be deleted

+   :statuscode 200: ok, user got deleted
+   :statuscode 400: no email was given
+   :statuscode 401: user is not logged in
+   :statuscode 403: user is not an admin

+.. http:post:: /v1/admin/delete-entry

+   Delete entry with a given entry id

+   :param entryId: id of the entry

+   :statuscode 200: ok, entry got deleted
+   :statuscode 400: entry is not an int
+   :statuscode 401: user is not logged in
+   :statuscode 403: user is not an admin